linroger/FinanceCompendium/IV. Fixed Income/Structured Finance & Securitization/CDOs ABS & Credit Transfer/Defaultable Bonds and Credit Derivatives- Valuation and Risk Management.md

 $$

-P _ {d} = \int_ {t} ^ {t + \Delta t} \lambda (t) d t. \tag {A.9}
+P_{d} = \int_{t}^{t + \Delta t} \lambda(t) \, dt \tag{A.9}

 $$

 Equation (A.7) has important, albeit obvious, implications.
 First, the default intensity of a credit can be gauged by its spread to Treasury: The higher the spread, the higher the perceived probability of default.
-Second, in the unlikely event that the spread does not change even though the credit quality has deteriorated, it means that the expectation of the recovery rate has improved ( $1 - D$  has decreased, so  $D$  has increased).
+Second, in the unlikely event that the spread does not change even though the credit quality has deteriorated, it means that the expectation of the recovery rate has improved ($1 - D$ has decreased, so $D$ has increased).
 Conversely, if an improvement in credit quality does not lead to the narrowing of the spread, it means that the expectation of the recovery rate has fallen.

-# References
+## References

 [1] Financial institutions plan to significantly increase CBO/CLO investments, Capital Market Risk Advisors, April 2000 http://www.cmra.com/cgi-bin/CLO-CBO.cgi
 [2] Guo, D., CDO: Securitization of loans and bonds, 2001 http://www.aimhi.com/VC/tcfa/DajiangGuo.pdf